 Over medium high, heat your grill pan, or other large, heavy bottomed pan such as cast iron.

 Cut the endive heads in half, and the radicchio into 6 or 8 sections (depending on the size) taking care to keep the core end in tact so they don’t fall apart in the grilling process.
 Slice lemons as thin as possible.
 Coat the radicchio, endive, and sliced lemons with the remaining tablespoon of olive oil.

 Place flattest sides of the vegetables down in the hot grill pan, and immediately reduce the heat to medium.
 Cook for a few minutes, until a peek under reveals brown marks and the heads start to soften.
 Turn and cook a few more minutes, turning of the heat.
 You don’t want to scorch too much and add more bitterness.

 Remove from the pan and set aside.

 Make the dressing by placing all ingredients in a jar and shaking like crazy.
 Add salt and pepper to your own liking.
 I add a bit of hot sauce as well.

 Assemble your salad any way you like!
 You can place all the ingredients out on a platter and let folks choose what they want, or make it pretty and composed the way you like.
-I like it best placed warm on a bed of lovely arugula and topped with either creamy local goat cheese or a nice salty Parmesan.
+I like it best placed warm on a bed of lovely arugula and topped with either a nice salty Parmesan or vegan alternative, or creamy local goat cheese or a nice salty Parmesan.

 © Copyright 2018 – or current year, Dorothy Grover-Read